 1. Do I have to book my ticket online?

-Given the current pandemic, all visitors*, including those benefiting from free admission, must purchase a ticket for the time slot of their choice.
+All visitors*, including those benefiting from free admission, must purchase a ticket for the time slot of their choice.

 Reservations on billetterie.pinaultcollection.com are strongly recommended.